 On September 29, the three POWs were executed by the Japanese after being stopped by American security guards while attempting to escape.
 The American guards were there to prevent escapes so that the other POWs in their ten men group would not be executed.
 During the event, the noise made the Japanese aware of the situation and they came to the area and beat the three men who had tried to escape.
 One so badly that his jaw was broken.
 After two and a half hours, the three were tied to posts by the main gate and their clothes were torn off them.
 They also were beaten on and off for the next 48 hours.
 Anyone passing them was expected to urinate on them.
 After three days they were cut down and thrown into a truck and taken to a clearing in sight of the camp and shot.

-The ship, the Coral Maru, was also known as the Taga Maru and left Manila on September 20, 1943.
+Sometime in September, his name appeared on a list of POWs being sent to Bilibid Prison.
+Trucks arrived and took them to the prison where they were given a physical to determine if they were healthy enough to go to Japan.
+They were marched to the Port Area of Manila and board what became known as a “hell ship.”
+The ship, the Koho Maru was also known as the Coral Maru left Manila on September 20, 1943.
+It was misidentified after the war as the Taga Maru.
 During the trip the ship stopped at Takao, Formosa, arriving there on September 23, and sailed on September 26.
 It arrived at Moji, Japan, on October 5 and the POWs rode a train that arrived at Hirohata #12-B on October 6.

 In the camp, the POWs were housed in two 50′ by 100′ wooden barracks that were not insulated.
 240 POWs lived in each barracks and slept on straw mats placed on two rows of platforms in the barracks.
 The bottom platform was sixteen feet above the floor.
 They received their meals from a camp kitchen which was a small wooden structure.
 Ten POWs were assigned to the kitchen and cook the meals in thirteen cauldrons.
 An additional 30 POWs were assigned to maintaining the camp.